officelifehq/docs/docs/documentation/grow/skills.md

 Once created, the skill will be displayed on your profile page.

 For the Latin alphabet, accents will be automatically removed from the skill name (accents like `é`, `õ`), and words will be saved as lowercase.
 For example, `Météo` will be saved as `meteo`.
 Why?
-Simply because as skills can be created by anyone in the company, it could be very easy to have the same word with a different case, or for non-English words, to create two words from the same word, but with different accents.
+As skills can be created by anyone in the company, it could be very easy to have the same word with a different case, or for non-English words, to create two words from the same word, but with different accents.
 By removing accents and putting words in lowercase, we increase the chance that people will find the skills they are looking for.

 ::: tip Rules
 * A skill can only be created by the employee.